SanmayJoshi/Guide-to-Making-an-Appropriate-Readme.md/README.md

 /## - sub header
 /### - sub sub header
 /> - highlights the text written
 eg '/> Hey there!' would look like
 > Hey there!
 /'...' to write code
-/
+''' code I guess '''